WORKGROUPS

 Goals and focus

-The Prevention & Screening Workgroup is dedicated to advancing cancer prevention and early detection efforts across the state by focusing on the following strategic priorities:
+The Prevention & Screening Workgroup is dedicated to advancing cancer prevention and early detection efforts across the state by focusing on the screening objectives in the Cancer Action Plan of Washington, including education, access to screening, and community barriers.

 -